 2.1.
 An adopted local plan provides the mechanism to guide the development industry and inform the public about the future strategy for growth in South Somerset.
 The local plan is the principal planning tool for South Somerset District Council to encourage investment, protect the environment, create jobs, and deliver sustainable development.

 Recommendation(s)

-That the District Executive recommend to Council:
+That Council agree: